Garden Pea Fights High Blood Pressure and Kidney Disease

 Author: American Chemical Society

-Main DigestResearchers in Canada are reporting that proteins found in a common garden pea show promise as a natural food additive or new dietary supplement for fighting high blood pressure and chronic kidney disease (CKD).
-Those potentially life-threatening conditions affect millions of people worldwide.
+Synopsis: Proteins found in a pea show promise as natural food additive or new dietary supplement for fighting high blood pressure and chronic kidney disease.

 The study, which will be presented here today at the American Chemical Society's 237th National Meeting, is the first reporting that a natural food product can relieve symptoms of CKD, the scientists say.